Learn more about Jira Cloud products, features, plans, and migration.

 Control Smart Commits

-For the account: choose Configure default repository settings from the Actions menu.
+For the account: choose Default repository settings from the Actions menu.

 Now modify the Smart Commits default setting as required: